 A second group of inventory sites scores highly for ‘history’ and ‘wildlife’ (scoring at least 4 / 8 under these two criteria) but, because their community value scores are not high enough they are not eligible for Local Green Space designation.
 The features for which the identified sites have been selected and notified are listed in the environmental inventory (Appendix 5).
-The map (Figure 8, above) shows their locations.

 The historical environment sites comprise a) sites with extant and visible archaeological or historical features recorded in the Leicestershire & Rutland Historic Environment Records database; b) good-quality ridge and furrow fields (for details see Policy ENV 7); and c) other sites of historical and social significance identified in local records and during the inventory process.